LabyMod/labymod4-api-wiki/docs/pages/addon/index.md

 <a href="https://labymod.net/dc/dev" target="_blank">join our development Discord</a>.

 Have you found something missing from this wiki that you think is important, or are you unhappy with something?
-Please fork our wiki repository, add/improve it and create a pull request
+Please fork our wiki repository, add or improve it and create a pull request
 <a href="https://github.com/LabyMod/labymod4-api-wiki" target="_blank">here</a>.